Skip to main content

 -d '{"targetTime": "2026-03-09T11:30:00Z"}'

-# Restores create a NEW database resource — poll it for status:
+# Restores create a new managed database resource — poll it for status:

 curl https://sylphx.com/api/v1/resources/{DB_ID}/backups \